hugohabicht01/PetrolStationApp/Docs/main.md

 They also offer an app with similar features:
 ![TankenTanken App](images/tankentanken_app.png)

-- Ich Tanke:
+#### Ich Tanke:
 Screenshot of their startpage:
 ![Ich Tanke Startpage](images/ichtanke_start.jpg)
 Screenshot of their results page:
 ![Ich Tanke results](images/ichtanke_search.jpg)
 Website: https://ich-tanke.de/
 This website offers a list of all petrol stations nearby, without the possibility to choose a radius, and their live prices.
 Like the one before it lacks a proper map, it only displays one if you click on "Karte" (German for "map").
 You cannot specify an exact starting point, only a postcode.
 Unlike all the other ones you can't select the sorting method, it is presorted by price.
 It displays a graph of the current and past prices and gives a recommendation at what timeperiod it is wise to fill up your car during the day.
-- clever-tanken:
+#### clever-tanken:
 Screenshot of their startpage:
 ![Clever Tanken](images/clevertanken_start.jpg)
 Screenshot of their results page:
 ![Clever Tanken](images/clevertanken_search.jpg)
 Website: https://www.clever-tanken.de/
 This seeems to be the most advanced website so far, like the other ones it enables the user to display a list of all petrol stations in a chosen radius from a starting point chosen by a street and unlikes the others allows to search for petrol stations with special fuels, among those are gas, Adblue, lorry diesel and even hydrogen.
 All the stations can be sorted by price, distance or alphabet.
-A map with all the stations can be displayed if necessary, as well as a pricehistory of all the prices during the day for each station.
+A map with all the stations can be displayed if necessary, as well as a price history of all the prices during the day for each station.
 A login function is available as well which enables users to report recently updated or wrong prices.
 This website also offers an android app with the same features:
 ![Clevertanken App](images/clevertanken_app.jpg)

-TODO: Analysis with critique about the cheapest station feature
+#### Analysis of existing solutions
+All existing solutions basically comprise the following features:
+- Search for open petrol stations using these parameters:
+    - fuel type
+    - geographical radius (some use the built-in GPS/ geolocation API provided by the browser, some use an address put in by the user)
+    - starting point
+- display a list of retrieved stations and sort them by price or distance
+- display the current price for each station
+- display a map of all stations (not all websites)
+- display some sort of price history

+All of these solutions don't compute anything, they get data from an API, put this data into a database and when you are using the site, they send you the data, sort it and present it with a nice UI.
+They pretend to provide a solution for saving money for petrol spendings, however in fact they do not, because they don't address the fundamental problem of how to optimize the spending for petrol, since you might find the lowest price per liter, but you don't know if it's worth driving there.

 ### Essential features
 <!-- TODO: Elaborate and justify all of this-->